 The Longshore and Harbor Workers Compensation act, also known as the LHWCA, provides benefits for maritime workers in New Orleans, Louisiana and and any offshore workers who suffer occupational injuries or diseases but are not covered by the Jones Act or state workers’ compensation laws.

 The Jones Act only covers claims for those who meet the qualification of a seaman, which many maritime workers do not.
 State worker’s compensation laws do not cover workers employed on navigable waters.
-The LHWCA fills that gap.
+The LHWCA fills that gap, and The Lambert Firm is here to help make sure your rights under this law are protected.

-The law covers workers who are employed in support of the maritime industry on any navigable waterway, including:
+The Longshore and Harbor Workers Compensation Act covers workers who are employed in support of the maritime industry on any navigable waterway, including:

 - Dock and port workers